JumpSTART triage: Literature review

-As of 2016, there have been no studies of JumpSTART's validity or reliability in actual mass-casualty settings, though JumpSTART's discriminant validity has been established.
+As of 2016, no studies have assessed JumpSTART's validity or reliability in actual mass-casualty settings, though its discriminant validity has been established.
 Within the medical literature, the existing studies of JumpSTART generally examine its use in training or simulated MCI settings.

 Several studies have found that medical providers easily learn the JumpSTART algorithm.
-For example, a study of prehospital and nursing personnel found that participants showed improvements in their ability to triage pediatric patients which were maintained over a 3-month period after training ceased.
+For example, a study involving prehospital and nursing personnel found that participants improved their ability to triage pediatric patients, which was maintained over 3 months after training ceased.
 Similarly, a 2013 study found that medical residents in all postgraduate years easily learned the JumpSTART algorithm, with high inter-rater reliability in individual patient triage decisions.
-However, while reliability was high in patients with head injuries, it was low in ambulatory patients.
+However, reliability was high in patients with head injuries but lower for ambulatory patients.

-In a simulated pediatric mass casualty incident, JumpSTART was found to perform equally as well as SALT triage, which has been proposed as a new national standard for mass-casualty triage.
+In simulated pediatric mass casualty incidents, JumpSTART performed equally as well as SALT triage, which has been proposed as a new national standard for mass-casualty triage.
 However, JumpSTART was significantly faster than SALT, requiring eight seconds less per patient.

-However, a 2006 study by two physicians in a South African emergency department was critical of the JumpSTART system.
-The study examined how four different tools would have performed if used to triage pediatric patients that presented at the authors' emergency department.
+Conversely, a 2006 study by two physicians from a South African emergency department critiqued the JumpSTART system.
+This study examined how four different tools would have performed if used to triage pediatric patients that presented at the authors' emergency department.
 The authors compared the START and JumpSTART systems with two other pediatric triage tools: the Pediatric Triage Tape and Care Flight.
 The study reported:

-None of the tools showed high sensitivity and specificity. ...
-[T]he JumpSTART and START scores had very low sensitivities, which meant that they failed to identify patients with serious injury, and would have missed the majority of seriously injured casualties in the models of major incidents.
+None of the tools showed high sensitivity and specificity...
+[T]he JumpSTART and START scores had very low sensitivities, which meant that they failed to identify patients with serious injury and would have missed the majority of seriously injured casualties in the models of major incidents.

 Further study is needed to evaluate JumpSTART's validity and reliability, particularly in real-life patient settings.